America’s Covenant with God: John Winthrop’s ‘City on a Hill’ Speech (1630)

-Two ‘official’ transcriptions have been made from this manuscript, both published by the Massachusetts Historical Society.
-The earlier transcription has definite errors.
-Both can be found online in pdf format:
+Two published transcriptions have been made from this manuscript copy by the Massachusetts Historical Society.
+The later transcription improves considerably over the earlier one, but still has errors.
+Both transcriptions can be found online in pdf format:

 - Collections of the Massachusetts Historical Society, 3rd series, Volume 7, pp. 31-48.
 Boston: Massachusetts Historical Society, 1838.